Patricia Eugenia Cárdenas Santa María

-Patricia Eugenia Cárdenas Santa María is a Colombian diplomat, businesswoman and engineer.
+Patricia Eugenia Cárdenas Santa María (born 1958) is a Colombian diplomat, businesswoman and engineer.
 She is the current Ambassador of Colombia in México.
 She served as Ambassador of Colombia to Brazil, as Ambassador of Colombia to Japan and Non-Resident Ambassador to Singapore Australia and New Zealand.
 An industrial engineer, she was President of the Banking and Financial Institutions Association of Colombia from 2000 to 2006.